-- (4) Advertising Costs.
+(4) Advertising Costs.
 The allowability of advertising costs depends on whether they are reasonable, appropriate and helpful in developing, maintaining, and furnishing covered services to Medicaid beneficiaries.
-To be reimbursable, such costs must be common and accepted occurrences in the field of the center's activity.
-Advertising costs incurred in connection with the center's public relations activities are allowable if the advertising is primarily concerned with the presentation of a good public image and directly or indirectly related to patient care.
-These costs will be limited to \$100.00 per year for the main clinic and each satellite that operates as a full-time clinic (i.e., if a FQHC has a main clinic and four satellites, it will be limited to a total of \$500.00 per year).
+To be reimbursable, such costs must be common and accepted occurrences in the field of the clinic's activity.

+Advertising costs incurred in connection with the clinic's public relations activities are allowable if the advertising is primarily concerned with the presentation of a good public image and directly or indirectly related to patient care.
+These costs will be limited to \$100.00 per year for the clinic.
 Costs connected with fund-raising are not included in this category and are therefore nonallowable.

-Costs of advertising for the purpose of recruiting medical and paramedical personnel for the center's salaried staff are allowable.
+Costs of advertising for the purpose of recruiting medical and paramedical personnel for the clinic's salaried staff are allowable.
 Costs incurred in advertising for administrative or clerical personnel are allowable if the personnel would be involved in patient care activities or the development and maintenance of the facility.

-Advertising costs incurred in connection with obtaining bids for construction or renovation of the center's facilities should be included in the capitalized cost of the asset. - (5) Insurance Costs.
-The reasonable costs of insurance purchased from a commercial carrier and not from a limited purpose insurer are allowable if the type, extent, andcost of coverage are consistent with sound management practice.
-Where a center has purchased insurance without the customary deductible feature and, as a result, is charged a substantially higher premium, the amount of the insurance premium which exceeds the insurance premium with the customary deductible clause is not an allowable cost.
+Advertising costs incurred in connection with obtaining bids for construction or renovation of the clinic's facilities should be included in the capitalized cost of the asset.

+(5) Insurance Costs.
+The reasonable costs of insurance purchased from a commercial carrier and not from a limited purpose insurer are allowable if the type, extent, and cost of coverage are consistent with sound management practice.
+Where a clinic has purchased insurance without the customary deductible feature and, as a result, is charged a substantially higher premium, the amount of the insurance premium which exceeds the insurance premium with the customary deductible clause is not an allowable cost.

 Generally, the following types of insurance are recognized:

-- (a) Property Damage and Destruction.
+(a) Property Damage and Destruction.
 This type of insurance covers losses due to the damage to, or destruction of, the facility's physical property.
-Coverage is available to insure against losses resulting from fire or lightning, windstorm, earthquake, sprinkler leakage, water damage, automobile damage, etc. - (b) Liability.
-This insurance includes professional liability (malpractice, error in rendering treatment, etc.), worker's compensation, automobile liability, and general liability. - (c) Consequential Loss or Indirect Loss.
-There are various indirect losses a center may incur in connection with property damage or other occurrences which interrupt the normal operation of the institution.
-The cost of business interruption or other similar insurance is allowable; however, the premium costs for "guaranteeing profits" is not allowable. - (d) Theft Insurance.
-This generally includes fidelity bonds and burglary insurance, - (6) Taxes.
-When a center is liable for the payment of certain taxes, such payments made in accordance with the levying enactment of the state and lower levels of government may be included in allowable costs.
+Coverage is available to insure against losses resulting from fire or lightning, windstorm, earthquake, sprinkler leakage, water damage, automobile damage, etc.

+(b) Liability.
+This insurance includes professional liability (malpractice, error in rendering treatment, etc.),worker's compensation, automobile liability, and general liability.

+(c) Theft Insurance.
+This generally includes fidelity bonds and burglary insurance.

+(6) Taxes.
+When a clinic is liable for the payment of certain taxes, such payments made in accordance with the levying enactment of the state and lower levels of government may be included in allowable costs.
 The program will pay its proportionate share of such allowable expenses.

-Center's are expected to obtain exemption from taxation whenever they can legally do so.
-When such exemptions are available but the center neglects to take advantage of them, incurred expenses for such taxes will not be recognized as allowable costs under the program.
+Clinic's are expected to obtain exemption from taxation whenever they can legally do so.
+When such exemptions are available but the clinic neglects to take advantage of them, incurred expenses for such taxes will not be recognized as allowable costs under the program.

 Tax expense should not include fines and penalties.
-In general, taxes which the center is required to pay are includable in allowable costs except for: - (a) Federal income and excess profit taxes. - (b) State or local income and excess profit taxes. - (c) Taxes in connection with financing, refinancing, or refunding operations, such as taxes on the issuance of bonds, property transfers, issuance or transfer of stocks, etc. Generally, these costs are either amortized over the life of the securities or depreciated over the life of the asset.
-They are not, however, recognized as tax expense. - (d) Special assessments on land which represent capital improvements such as sewers, water, and pavements should be capitalized and depreciated over their estimated useful lives. - (e) Taxes on any property which is not used in the rendition of covered services.
-Taxes which are allowable for inclusion in costs under the program generally are included in overhead costs of the center.
+In general, taxes which the clinic is required to pay are includable in allowable costs except for:

+- (a) Federal income and excess profit taxes. - (b) State or local income and excess profit taxes.

+(c) Taxes in connection with financing, refinancing, or refunding operations, such as taxes on the issuance of bonds, property transfers, issuance or transfer of stocks, etc. Generally, these costs are either amortized over the life of the securities or depreciated over the life of the asset.
+They are not, however, recognized as tax expense.

+(d) Special assessments on land which represent capital improvements such as sewers, water, and pavements should be capitalized and depreciated over their estimated useful lives.

+(e) Taxes on any property which is not used in the rendition of covered services.
+Taxes which are allowable for inclusion in costs under the program generally are included in overhead costs of the clinic.